 I have mixed feelings over this.
 On the one hand, there’s a growing resentment towards the local authorities giving so much free reign to developers to throw up luxury apartments, student accommodation, and to rip down much loved and historical facades (the Futurist Cinema and former Harland & Wolff HQ – later the White Star Café – just being two).

 I really enjoy – and have mentioned before – a blog by Ronnie Hughes called A Sense of Place.
 I just love his knowledge and attitude – celebrating those places and spaces that are very much ‘for the people’.
 It’s a real blog.
-I think about some of the things that Ronnie says in his blog posts and then I think about how I feel personally about the North End being ‘meddled’ with – the network of streets being workplace and home to so many of my family that went before me.
+I think about some of the things that Ronnie says in his blog posts and then I think about how I feel personally about the Ten Streets and the dock area north of the Pier Head being ‘meddled’ with – the network of streets being workplace and home to so many of my family that went before me.

 |In amongst the Ten Streets|